Mon Aug 9 2021

 We’ve been here for five years now, so we know just how great Florida is.
 As far as we’re concerned, the rest of the country can laugh at the memes.
 We’d rather show who Floridians really are, which is why we made our film “Florida, Man.”

-Maybe the reason people pick on Florida so much is because they’re jealous.
-White sand beaches, azure skies, and sun more days than not gives haters plenty of reasons to hate, especially if they’re under six feet of snow.
+Maybe the reason people pick on Florida so much is that they’re jealous.
+White sand beaches, azure skies, and sun more days than not give haters plenty of reasons to hate, especially if they’re under six feet of snow.

 However, Floridians know that living in the Sunshine State doesn’t mean every day is sunny.
 According to the National Oceanic and Atmospheric Administration (NOAA), 40 percent of all US hurricanes hit Florida shores.The state also leads the nation in the number of hurricanes making landfall: 120.
 All of that would be bad enough, but Florida is also the lightning capital of the US .
 And most Floridians know that where there’s lightning, there’s bound to be hail.